rlogiacco/CircularBuffer/README.md

 * `isFull()` returns `true` if no data can be further added to the buffer without causing overwrites/data loss
 * `size()` returns the number of elements currently stored in the buffer; it should be used in conjunction with the `[]` operator to avoid boundary violations: the first element index is always `0` (if buffer is not empty), the last element index is always `size() - 1`
 * `available()` returns the number of elements that can be added before saturating the buffer
-* `capacity()` returns the number of elements the buffer can store, for completeness only as it's user defined and never changes
+* `capacity()` returns the number of elements the buffer can store, for completeness only as it's user-defined and never changes
 * `clear()` resets the whole buffer to its initial state removing all elements